l33m4n/OSRS-Bot-launching-bat-script/README.md

 Instructions

-1) Put osbot and dreambot in your VPS' documents folder
+1) Put osbot and dreambot in your windows VPS' / VM documents folder
 2) Launch script